By the end of second grade, your child should be able to do the following tasks in each area.

 - Organize writing with a beginning, middle, and an end.

-- Spell words correctly that he uses a lot.
+- Spell words correctly that they use a lot.

 - Stop spelling by sound and start spelling correctly.
-For example, she may move from "grl" to girl."
+For example, they may move from "grl" to girl."